deniskorbakov/emoji-php/README.md

 # Emoji PHP

-Library for Emogi in PHP - replacement, search, transformation by CLDR
+Library for Emoji in PHP - replacement, search, transformation by CLDR

 ## 🤝 Feedback